JustAboutJeff/duo/README.md

      - Each person has a name and a unique email address.
   - The people in an organization are divided up into several teams.
      - Each team has a unique name.
-  - People and teams have a many-to-many relationship**: one person can belong to multiple teams.
+  - People and teams have a many-to-many relationship: one person can belong to multiple teams.
   - If Person A and Person B belong to the same team, they are teammates.
   - A weekly pair must consist of two people who are teammates.